apilium/BDA-Project/bda_summary.md

 •the NUTS criterion  is satisfied for a new subtree or the completed tree, or •the depth of the completed tree hits the maximum depth allowed.

 Concluding our study we can say that the feature selected model is the best one in this case.
-We believe there is room for improvements such as: more advance feature engineering, use of different priors, more accurate estimation of the predictive performance for new data using loo cross validation and calibration of the predictions.
-In addition the weibull model gave us interesting insight on how a dataset can be seen from different point of view a more ehaustive and comprehensive survival analysis can be subject for further studies.
+We believe there is room for improvements such as: more advance feature engineering, use of different priors, more accurate estimation of the predictive performance for new data and more accurate calibration of the predictions.
+In addition the weibull model gave us interesting insight on how a dataset can be seen from different point of view and more ehaustive and comprehensive survival analysis can be subject for further studies.
 We want to leave our contact details if someone is interested in having additional informations.